bl4ckscor3/BlindFetchrCompanion/README.md

 	- If the server has the mod installed, clients that don't have the mod installed won't be able to use the checklist.
 	- If the server does **not** have the mod installed, clients that *do* have it installed won't be able to open the checklist.
 - This mod is intended for use in Fetchr's blind mode, however it works in any mode.
+- The item checklist will only show up for players who are part of a team.
+If a player is not playing the game (aka they're not in a team), the checklist will be empty.
 - To open the item checklist, press `C` by default.
 This can be changed in the key binds settings.
 - Simply click an item to mark it as checked.
 This will immediately synchronize to all players on the same team unless they have the checklist open as well.
 - To reset every team's checklist, run the command `/blindfetchrcompanion_reset`.
 This is only available to OPs.